 Immigrant investor programs, also known as investor visa programs or investment immigration routes, offer advantages for both the destination countries and the countries of origin.
 Destination countries attract foreign direct investment (FDI), entrepreneurial talent, and innovation, while home countries benefit through diaspora networks, remittances, and the transfer of knowledge and skills.

-According to the Global Intelligence Unit’s “ The Transformation of Citizenship” report, immigrants contribute significantly to their countries of origin through remittances, exceeding $800 billion globally in 2023 alone, as extrapolated from World Bank’s migration and development data.
+According to the Global Intelligence Unit’s The Transformation of Citizenship report, immigrants contribute significantly to their countries of origin through remittances.
+This figure is in the hundreds of billions and demonstrates how immigrants continue to contribute to their home country.

 - Minimum investment: $200,000